Energy Modeling

 Conceptual Design and/or Integrative Process

-If applicable to the project or if the project is seeking LEED v4 and pursuing IP credit, during the conceptual design phase or at the beginning of the project CDI provides early analysis of energy and water systems in order to identify synergies within the project design that can optimize energy and water performances.
+If applicable to the project or if the project is seeking LEED v4 and pursuing IP credit, during the conceptual design phase or at the beginning of the project CDL provides early analysis of energy and water systems in order to identify synergies within the project design that can optimize energy and water performances.
 We will quickly assemble a “simple box” energy model of the building that can be used to test the effects of site location, building layout, building massing, building orientation, and to perform a preliminary water budget analysis.
 While this process can quickly yield a model that may not be terribly accurate, but is perfectly adequate for comparing alternate scenarios – as relative differences are more important than deadly accuracy.

 Schematic Design